miguel-jardinez/nextjs-fullstack-template/README.md

 [![Bun](https://img.shields.io/badge/Bun-1.0+-black)](https://bun.sh/)
 [![Docker](https://img.shields.io/badge/Docker-Ready-blue)](https://www.docker.com/)

-A modern, production-ready Next.js template with TypeScript, authentication, database, and comprehensive development tooling.
+A modern, production-ready Next.js template with TypeScript, authentication, database, internationalization, and comprehensive development tooling.

 **🚀 Ready to use out of the box with everything you need for a full-stack application!**